openharmony/docs/en/application-dev/quick-start/in-app-hsp.md

 ## Using an HSP

-You can reference APIs in an HSP and and implement page redirection in the HSP through page routing.
+You can reference APIs in an HSP and implement page redirection in the HSP through page routing.

 ### Referencing APIs
 To use APIs in the HSP, first configure the dependency on the HSP in the **oh-package.json5** file of the module that needs to call the APIs (called the invoking module).
 For details, see <!--RP2-->[Referencing an HSP](https://developer.huawei.com/consumer/en/doc/harmonyos-guides-V2/hsp-0000001521396322-V2#section6161154819195)<!--RP2End-->.